fangwei123456/spikingjelly/docs/source/tutorials/en/op_counter.rst

 The module serves two closely related goals:

-1. count model-side runtime costs such as FLOPs, memory accesses, SynOps, MACs, and ACs;
+1. Count model-side runtime costs such as FLOPs, memory accesses, SynOps, MACs, and ACs;
-2. build higher-level energy estimators on top of those counters.
+2. Build higher-level energy estimators on top of those counters.

 The examples in this tutorial are intentionally small so that they can be run on CPU in a few seconds.